European Christmas Markets: What to expect

 **Grilled Meats

-In addition to sausages, you’ll find a variety of grilled meats, such as pork knuckles, steaks, and chicken skewers, often served with hearty sides.
+In addition to sausages, you’ll find a variety of grilled meats, including pork knuckles, steaks, and chicken skewers, often served with hearty accompaniments.

 cup of hot wine-Stall with Goodies